Social Impacts

 The Matt Gear Boundary Waters Canoe Area fund enables youth living in or near Madison, Wisconsin, to experience wilderness by making canoe trips affordable to them.

-Barb co-founded this fund after her son, Matt Gear (the tall boy in the center of the photo), died in a car accident in 2003.
+I co-founded this fund after my son, Matt Gear (the tall boy in the center of the photo), died in a car accident in 2003.
 Boundary Waters canoe trips had helped Matt appreciate clean water and teamwork.

 Haiti Allies

 Haiti Allies helps empower Haitians through education, meal programs, adult literacy, and job creation.
-Among other things, this group operates a school in City Soliel, a shanty town on the outskirts of Port-au-Prince that is one of the poorest places in the world.
+Among other things, this group operates a school in City Soliel, an impoverished shanty town on the outskirts of Port-au-Prince.
 A gift of $50 can provide clean water for the students of the school for a week.
-Donate here. and please put a note in the comment field that your gift is for the water fund and mention Bickford Collaboration.
+Donate here. put a note in the comment field that your gift is for the water fund and please mention Bickford Collaboration.
 Let's see how many weeks we collectively can sponsor this year!

 Water for Good

-Water for Good and Lifewater International merged in 2024.
-The new organization serves vulnerable people living in extreme poverty by providing access to reliable water, sanitation, and hygiene.
+Water for Good serves vulnerable people living in extreme poverty by providing access to reliable water, sanitation, and hygiene.
 When combined, these practices can nearly eliminate waterborne diseases and water-related deaths.
 Find out how you can get involved.